-- 1. Title and signature page.
-Original signatures are required accept for non-HPU committee members. - 2.
-Copyright page - 3.
-Acknowledgements (starts page number i.) - 4.
-Table of contents - 5.
+- 4. Copyright page - 5.
+Acknowledgements (starts page number i.) - 6.
+Table of contents - 7.
 Chapter 1- literature review with references.
 This is page 1 of the thesis.
-The first chapter should be a literature that gives an overview of the topic, outlines the problem to be addressed in the thesis. - 6.
+The first chapter should be a literature that gives an overview of the topic, outlines the problem to be addressed in the thesis. - 8.
 Chapter 2- primary research manuscript, with references.
 This should include novel data addressing the problem outlined in the literature review.
 This chapter should be written and prepared for peer reviewed journal submission with the exception of some typical aids intended for journal editorial staff.
-For example, tables and figures should be incorporated into the text near their in text reference, line numbers should not be used.
+For example, tables and figures should be incorporated into the text near their in-text reference, line numbers should not be used.